pivotal/blog/content/post/docker-gpdb.md

 make install
 ```

-Building and running a new image is more common because you are able to include any changes to the repository.
-You can do so by repeating code from Step 5.

 ### Conclusion
 Within the GPDB R&D team, Docker is used to improve overall consistency through a uniform compilation environment.
 Each team member is able to develop in their own way and still end up in the same place, which is incredibly helpful in the iterative process.
-The long-winded installation process aside, if compilation environments is an issue for you, Docker is worth a look.
+The long-winded installation process aside, if inconsistent compilation environments is an issue, Docker is worth a try.